Geological Synthesis and Application EARTH4091

 A synthesis of methods applied to the interpretation of regional to global-scale geology.
 The course will provide further concepts around uncertainty in geological datasets, and how these are communicated.
 Students will be introduced to critical reading, writing and orally presenting discussion and hypotheses.

-Four classes per week for 4 weeks (2 hr lecture and 1 hr lab per class) and one seminar session.
+Three classes per week for 5 weeks (1.5 hr lecture and 1.5 hr lab per class) and one seminar session.
 Four days content of a 1-week residential UK-based field class, followed by another 3-day residential UK-based field class.